 Members of the Pensions and Lifetime Savings Association have a clear interest in promoting the success of the companies in which they invest.
 As a consequence of this, the Association has long considered that one of its prime functions is to support members in engaging with investee companies.
 Our efforts are directed towards maximising the long-term returns of pension schemes' assets, irrespective of the potential for short-term discomfort.
+Only then can the value of savers' capital be protected and enhanced over the long-term.

-The Corporate Governance Policy and Voting Guidelines seek to reflect current market best practice as determined through consultation with its members.
+Our Corporate Governance Policy and Voting Guidelines seek to reflect current market best practice and highlight emerging areas of particular interest, as determined through consultation with our members.
 The aim of this document is to assist members in:

-- Promoting the long-term success of the companies in which they invest. - Ensuring that the board and management of these companies are held accountable to shareholders.
+-Promoting the long-term success of the companies in which they invest

+- Ensuring that the board and management of these companies are held accountable to shareholders